skyler-chan/deep-learning-journey/chapter1_notes.md

 6. Activation rule for combining inputs impinging on a unit, w current state of unit product an output for it
 7. Learning rule - patterns of connectivity modified by experience
 8. Environment - that system must operate within

+# How to learn DL

+- Read content/textbook/writing, watch lecture videos while following along with Jupyter notebooks
+- Learn through examples, then figure out how it works underneath
+- Use DL to solve own problems
+- Techniques >> caring about which software/library to use

+# Glossary

+GPU: Graphics Processing Unit/graphics card

+- Handle thousands of single tasks at same time
+- GPUs run NNs 100x > regular CPUs

+Jupyter Notebook:

+- Piece of software with formatted text, code, images, videos, all in an interactive document